-The WWI Tribute was dedicated at The Highground in 1992.
+The WWI Doughboy tribute was dedicated at The Highground in 1992.